genicam/harvesters/README.rst

 What Is Harvester?
 ******************

-Harvester is a Python library that helps you to acquire images from a GenICam compliant camera through a GenICam compliant GenTL Producer library.
+Harvester is a Python library that helps you to acquire images from a GenICam compliant camera through a GenTL Producer library.

 You can freely use, modify, distribute Harvester under `Apache License-2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ without worrying about the use of your software: personal, internal or commercial.